blindnet-io/product-management/user-stories/US-07-Data-rights-request-capture-service.md

 **As an** internet user (a submitter or a data subejct), when creating a Data rights request

-**I want to** add the address of the organization I am sending my request to, that doesn't use Privaform, and be able to easily access it next time
+**I want to** add the address of the organization I am sending my request to, that doesn't use blindnet devkit/Privaform, and be able to easily access it next time

 **because** I or other users might need the address of that organization to send Data rights request in the future